Galt, Ontario: History

 Galt incorporated as a town on January 1, 1857, with Morris C. Lutz elected as the first mayor.
 By 1858, a "Town Hall and Market House" had been built with an "Italianate", particularly Tuscan, influence.
 In later years, the Town Hall became the City Hall and was extensively modified.
 Galt was incorporated as a city in 1915.

 The population in 1869 was 4000 and the community was said to be one of the principal manufacturing locations in Ontario.
 The railway reached Galt in 1879, increasing the opportunities of exporting local goods and importing others.
 In 1889, the former Dickson Mill on the Grand River was converted to a hydro electric plant which operated until July 1911 when a power grid from Niagara Falls reached the community.

 An interurban streetcar connected Galt to Hespeler and nearby Preston.

 In the early 1870s, the Credit Valley Railway planned to implement several lines running west and north from Toronto and in 1873, built freight and passenger buildings in Galt.
 By 1879, the company had installed a bridge crossing the river and in December completed a preliminary test run with a train; it was successful.
 The CVR venture was not long-lived however, and in 1883, the line was taken over by the Canadian Pacific Railway which built a brick passenger building that still stands.

-A new streetcar system, the Galt, Preston and Hespeler electric railway, (later called the Grand River Railway Company) would begin operation in 1894, connecting Preston and Galt.
+A new streetcar system, the Galt, Preston and Hespeler electric railway (later called the Grand River Railway Company), would begin operation in 1894, connecting Preston and Galt.
 In 1911, the line reached Hespeler, Berlin (later called Kitchener) and Waterloo; by 1916 it had been extended to Brantford/Port Dover.
 The electric rail system ended passenger services in April, 1955.

 Not long after Galt had become part of Cambridge, in May 1974, flooding on the Grand River filled city streets with water to a depth of about four feet.
 In some areas of the downtown core, the depth was 17.4 feet, smashing windows and carrying goods along the streets.
 Approximately 75 businesses were affected, with virtually none covered by relevant insurance.
 The flood caused an estimated $5 million in damage.

 The Dickson Hill Heritage Conservation District, also known as Old West Galt, is an affluent neighbourhood full of stately homes from the late 19th and early 20th centuries, found on the western side of the Grand River in West Galt.

 Government

+Since amalgamation local government services are provided by either the City of Cambridge or the Regional Municipality of Waterloo.

 The local government is the Cambridge City Council consisting of a mayor and eight councillors, each representing a ward.